SitizenFX/fivez/docs/layout.md

 # Source code layout for Sfx.re/SitizenFX

-The CitizenFX codebase is a vast set of multiple components, many of which having nested README.md files explaining their purpose further in the codebase.
+The SitizenFX codebase is a vast set of multiple components, many of which having nested README.md files explaining their purpose further in the codebase.

 This document is a general guideline towards these directories.